 Graduated Payment Mortgage

-A fixed rate loan that has payments starting lower than a standard fixed rate loan, which then increases by a predetermined amount each year for a set number of years.
+A graduated payment mortgage is a fixed rate loan that has payments starting lower than a standard fixed rate loan, which then increase by a predetermined amount each year for a set number of years.

 - Up to $35,000 in repairs